HISTORY OF ST MICHAEL’S PARISH MEADOWBANK

 1922 The parochial school was opened and conducted by the Sisters of Mercy Order from St Brigid’s Orphanage, Ryde.

-1928 St Michael’s Meadowbank administration was transferred to the parish of Rydalmere under Fr Dempsey, Parish Priest of Holy Mary Rydalmere per Archbishop Michael Kelly.
+1928 St Michael’s Meadowbank administration was transferred to the parish of Rydalmere under Fr Dempsey, Parish Priest of Holy Name of Mary Rydalmere per Archbishop Michael Kelly.

 September 1948 Meadowbank was designated a parish per Cardinal Gilroy – Archbishop of Sydney; Fr Dempsey PP of Rydalmere was requested to transfer parochial books to Meadowbank.